PROCESS PLANT ENGINEERING

 Chartered Engineer: a person who is both academically and professionally qualified in engineering.
 A chartered engineer has a proven ability to work at a high level without supervision to solve complex engineering problems, develop new or existing technologies through innovation, creativity, and change.
 He or she may be involved in pioneering or promoting advanced designs and design methods, work on new and more efficient products techniques, marketing and construction concepts, engineering services and management methods.
 A chartered engineer is also engaged in technical and commercial leadership.
-The person is entitled to use the post-nominal letters CEng after his or her name and will also be member of the institution of engineers.
+The person is entitled to use the post-nominal letters CPEng or CEng after his or her name and will also be member of the institution of engineers.

 Chemical Engineering: a branch of engineering that deals with the design, construction, and operation of processes and plant that involve physical, chemical, and biological change for the conversion of raw materials into useful products on an industrial scale.
 The principal operations include mixing, reaction and separation.